DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry confirms the successful completion of the quiz, which tested the student's knowledge of fundamental CSS best practices.
 The questions covered the benefits of external stylesheets, the importance of code organization (DRY principle), and the strategic use of classes and IDs to prevent "specificity hell."

 ---

+#### SUBSECTION E: DEBUGGING CODE

+### Course Step Number: 461

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry marks the beginning of a new subsection focused on debugging.
+It introduces the upcoming assignment and topics, which will provide hands-on experience in finding and fixing code errors.
+This practical section is designed to reinforce the best practices covered in previous lessons and build a systematic approach to debugging.

+---